containers/podman/docs/podman-create.1.md

 Set environment variables

 This option allows you to specify arbitrary environment variables that are available for the process that will be launched inside of the container.
 If you specify a environment variable without a value, podman will check the host environment for a value or set the environment to "".
+If you specify a environment variable ending in --*--, podman will search the host environment for variables starting with the prefix and add them to the container.
+If you want to add an environment variable with a ***** following it, then you need to set a value.

 See **Environment** note below for precedence.

 **--env-host**=*true|false*